aquilesC/aquiles.me/content/science education outputs correlate with socioeconomic level.md

 ![Correlation between science education proficiency and socioeconomic level of the school in Latin America](/images/correlation_education_socieconomic_level.png)

 The plot shows the mean results per school.
 This is problematic, since it neglects the intra-school variation, but can still provide some valuable insights.
 Besides the correlation between socioeconomic index and educational level.
 It is important to note that the spread is very large.
-Many schools that belong to lower socioeconomic regions can outperform school in richer districts.
+Many schools that belong to lower socioeconomic regions can outperform schools in richer districts.

+The data is global for all Latin America, a region of the world with its own challenges

 ![Variation of scientific education performance between countries and within schools](/images/schools_output_variation.png)